enthought/traits/docs/source/traits_user_manual/defining.rst

         married = PrefixMap({'yes': 1, 'no': 0 }, default_value="yes")

-This example defines a Person class which has a **married** trait attributute which accepts values "yes" and "no" or any unique prefix.
+This example defines a Person class which has a **married** trait attribute which accepts values "yes" and "no" or any unique prefix.
 The default value is set to "yes".
 The name of the shadow attribute is the name of the PrefixMap attribute followed by an underscore, i.e ``married_`` Instantiating the class produces the following::